Ri-shi/Ri-shi.github.io/_posts/2024-09-13-the-cone-of-software.md

 ---
-title: Thoughts on Complex Solutions and their Management - Ideal Cone of Software
+title: Some Rules of Thumb for Complex Solutions and its' Management - Ideal Cone of Software
 layout: post
 tags:
   - SoftwareClassification